aseyq/reciprocity_under_conflict/README.md

 - forcats (1.0.0)
 - string (1.5.0)

-We tested this repository on Windows 11 and Ubuntu 18
+We tested this repository on Windows 11 and Ubuntu 18 Linux operating systems.

 ## Citation